fahim44/Arch-Hyprland/README.md

   - Detects sensors (runs `sudo sensors-detect --auto` once)
   - Creates: `~/.config/hypr/scripts/temp-monitor.sh` and user service `temp-monitor.service`
   - Manage: `systemctl --user status|start|stop temp-monitor`
     > Packages above are installed by the respective installer scripts; no manual action is required.
 If you prefer package pre-install via the main package list, ensure `acpi`, `lm_sensors`, and `libnotify` are present in your setup.

-#### 🛣️ Roadmap:
+#### 🛣️ Roadmap

 - [ ] show a progress bar in downloading and compiling part when installing outside AUR or official repo